 Authorized users can enjoy these complimentary benefits:

 - Priority Pass Select lounge membership

-- Earn 3x points on travel and dining purchases
+- Earn 3x points on travel (once eligible) and dining purchases

 The annual $300 travel credit applies to the first travel-related purchases made by the primary or secondary cardmembers.
 Unlike the American Express Platinum, Chase only reimburses the Global Entry or TSA PreCheck fee for the primary cardholder only.